-- 24.43.
-Sanctions that may be imposed on a member found to be in breach of the Code of Conduct include one or more of the following: - (a) a requirement for the member to remedy the breach (including ordering a refund); - (b) a formal reprimand; - (c) an appropriate fine on the member, to be collected by WASPA; - (d) suspension of the member from WASPA for a defined period; - (e) expulsion of the member from WASPA; - (f) a requirement for the member to disclose the identity of any customer found to be acting in breach of this Code of Conduct; - (g) a requirement for the member to suspend or terminate the services of any customer that provides a service in contravention of this Code of Conduct; - (h) a requirement to withhold a specified amount or portion of money payable by the member to the customer. - 24.44.
-In addition, possible sanctions against a member in breach of the Code include advising the relevant network operators or instructing that member's aggregator to do one or more of the following: - (a) block a member's access to a specific number for a defined period; - (b) block a member's access to a specific category of service for a defined period; - (c) terminate a member's access to a specific number; - (d) terminate a member's access to a specific category of service; - (e) withhold a specified amount or portion of money payable by the network operator to that service provider; - (f) pay some or all of withheld funds to WASPA, as an appropriate fine on the service provider; - (g) issue a blanket refund to the customers of a service found to be in breach of the Code of Conduct. - 24.45.
-Where a service is provided by one WASPA member using the facilities of another member, if the member providing these facilities has taken reasonable steps in response to any alleged breach of the Code by the member providing the service, this must be considered as a significant mitigating factor when considering any sanctions against the member providing the facilities. - 24.46.
+24.43.
+Sanctions that may be imposed on a member found to be in breach of the Code of Conduct include one or more of the following:

+(a) a requirement for the member to remedy the breach (including ordering a refund);

+(b) a formal reprimand;

+(c) an appropriate fine on the member, to be collected by WASPA;

+(d) suspension of the member from WASPA for a defined period;

+(e) expulsion of the member from WASPA;

+(f) a requirement for the member to disclose the identity of any customer found to be acting in breach of this Code of Conduct;

+(g) a requirement for the member to suspend or terminate the services of any customer that provides a service in contravention of this Code of Conduct;

+(h) a requirement to withhold a specified amount or portion of money payable by the member to the customer.

+24.44.
+In addition, possible sanctions against a member in breach of the Code include advising the relevant network operators or instructing that member's aggregator to do one or more of the following:

+(a) block a member's access to a specific number for a defined period;

+(b) block a member's access to a specific category of service for a defined period;

+(c) terminate a member's access to a specific number;

+(d) terminate a member's access to a specific category of service;

+(e) withhold a specified amount or portion of money payable by the network operator to that service provider;

+(f) pay some or all of withheld funds to WASPA, as an appropriate fine on the service provider;(g) issue a blanket refund to the customers of a service found to be in breach of the Code of Conduct; or

+(h) a requirement to remove content that is the subject of a take-down notice.

+24.44A.
+Any sanction which requires the suspension or termination of services must clearly and unambiguously identify the service or services included in the sanction.

+24.45.
+Where a service is provided by one WASPA member using the facilities of another member, if the member providing these facilities has taken reasonable steps in response to any alleged breach of the Code by the member providing the service, this must be considered as a significant mitigating factor when considering any sanctions against the member providing the facilities.

+24.46.
 For the avoidance of doubt, no sanction may be applied to a member for a breach of a clause, if that member has not been given an opportunity to respond to the alleged breach of that clause in accordance with the Code.

-- 24.47.
-In the case of sanctions which are imposed as a result of the failure of a member to comply with previous sanctions, the adjudicator may specify that those sanctions will not be suspended if an appeal is lodged. - 24.48.
-In a case where the adjudicator is concerned that there may be ongoing harm to consumers if any imposed sanctions are suspended pending an appeal, the adjudicator may request that WASPA use the emergency procedure to prescribe an appropriate urgent remedy. - 24.49.
-If a sanction specifies that a member be suspended from WASPA for a defined period, then this means that WASPA will: - (a) update the member's status to reflect as "suspended" on the WASPA web site; - (b) notify the relevant network operators of the member's suspension and recommend the suspension of WASP services to that member for the period specified in the ruling; and - (c) notify WASPA's general membership of the member's suspension.
+24.47.
+In the case of sanctions which are imposed as a result of the failure of a member to comply with previous sanctions, the adjudicator may specify that those sanctions will not be suspended if an appeal is lodged.

+24.48.
+In a case where the adjudicator is concerned that there may be ongoing harm to consumers if any imposed sanctions are suspended pending an appeal, the adjudicator may request that WASPA use the emergency procedure to prescribe an appropriate urgent remedy.

+24.49.
+If a sanction specifies that a member be suspended from WASPA for a defined period, then this means that WASPA will:

+(a) update the member's status to reflect as "suspended" on the WASPA web site;

+(b) notify the relevant network operators of the member's suspension and recommend the suspension of WASP services to that member for the period specified in the ruling; and

+(c) notify WASPA's general membership of the member's suspension.